japandotorg/shinku/README.md

             <h4>&gt; <code>shinku repeat &lt;times&gt; &lt;command string&gt;</code></h4>
             These commands serve as command control for other commands.
             <br><br>
             <code>shinku exec</code> allows you to execute a command as another user, in another channel, or both.
-Using aliases with a postfix exclamation mark (such as <code>jsk exec! ...</code>) executes the command bypassing checks and cooldowns.
+Using aliases with a postfix exclamation mark (such as <code>shin exec! ...</code>) executes the command bypassing checks and cooldowns.
             <br><br>
             <code>shinku debug</code> executes a command with an exception wrapper and a timer.
 This allows you to quickly get feedback on reproducable command errors and slowdowns.
             <br><br>